I have yet to fully develop this page, but I have added

 the birthplace of my ancestors, who emigrated

-to Canada about 100 years ago, Tovste has a rich
+to Canada more than 100 years ago, Tovste has

-history and a fascinating story that most of the
+a rich history and a fascinating story that most

-world has yet to hear.
-I figured that I was uniquely
+of the world has yet to hear.
+I figured that I

-positioned to share that story with a wider audience.
+was uniquely positioned to share that story with

-Still, when I took on the challenge -- several
+Still, when I took on the challenge -- more than

 have imagined how much effort would be needed